-Have you ever wondered why the cannabis plant takes on so many different smells and flavors?
-The culprit is terpenes – the small molecules found in the glandular trichomes of the cannabis flower that jump out of a bag of top-shelf cannabis and smack you pleasantly in the nose.
+Terpenes are the small molecules found in the glandular trichomes of the cannabis flower that jump out of a bag of top-shelf cannabis and smack you pleasantly in the nose.
 There are over 200 different terpenes found in the cannabis plant, but a few appear much more regularly.
 Every cannabis strain has a unique terpene profile based on its genetic makeup, allowing cannabis connoisseurs the ability to distinguish among various stains based on smell alone.

 At Zion, we feel that knowing the terpene profile of the strains we sell is crucial to providing you with the information you need to make informed purchase decisions.
-Unlike most dispensaries, we test the terpene profile of all our strains, and we’ve integrated these terpene profiles into our menu along with the THC and CBD content.
+Unlike other dispensaries, we test the terpene profile of all our strains, and we’ve integrated these terpene profiles into our menu along with the THC and CBD content.
 It’s part of our commitment to providing you with the best possible cannabis shopping experience.

 CARYOPHYLLENE